MoigeMatino/data-structures-algorithms-python/binary_tree/level_averages/README.md

 # level averages

-Write a function, level_averages, that takes in the root of a binary tree that contains number values.
+Write a function, `level_averages`, that takes in the root of a binary tree that contains number values.
 The function should return a list containing the average value of each level.

 ## test_00: